Pepi Sánchez: Early life

 Josefa Sánchez Díaz started at the age of 12 when she joined the Santa Isabel de Hungria School of Fine Arts, in Seville.
 There her talent impressed teachers, as proven by her high grades and the awards she received.
 Later, however, these same teachers were to feel disappointed when, after finishing her training, she left the mainstream Realism, which she mastered, to start a new path, breaking away from the established styles.

 Challenged by the dominant traditionalism, "She began working at what was starting to be called 'Modern Art', and refused to submit to the interfering past", declared José María Moreno Galván at the presentation of her first individual exhibition in Madrid (1954).
 After this first exhibition, there have been more than fifty opportunities to admire her work.

-Little by little, her singular style, easy to recognize even though her work was always evolving, took shape.
-With remarkable imagination, she filled her works with legendary and fantastic characters, amazing oneiric landscapes and, as if in a guide to the interpretation of dreams, the titles she presented to the public that were both enigmatic and enlightening, as of an invitation to try to decipher this personal and magical world.

-In her iconographic repertoire we find angels, children, magical animals, princesses, legendary monsters, inhabitants of impossible landscapes and structures that transport us to our childhood memories and joyful dreams.
-But we also find fighting feminists, rejected princes, caryatids tired of being so, and dying stars, conveying messages that, without affecting the gentleness of her style, can still be critical and forceful.
+Recurring subjects in her work include angels, children, fantastical animals, princesses, and mythical creatures, often set in dreamlike, imaginary landscapes and structures.
+Alongside these, her paintings also depict figures such as feminists, disillusioned princes, weary caryatids, and dying stars; according to the museum, these figures convey messages that remain critical and forceful despite the gentleness of her style.